-In the first part of the prenatal care in Germany series I wrote about all the things related to going to the gynaecologist: appointments, ultrasounds and tests, trimester by trimester.
-This time I’ll focus on the other important person that can help to guide you through the ups and downs of pregnancy, childbirth, and the postpartum period: the midwife (in German: Hebamme).
+The first part of the prenatal care in Germany series covered everything related to going to the gynaecologist: appointments, ultrasounds, and tests, trimester by trimester.
+This part is all about the second pillar of Germany’s great prenatal care system: the midwife (aka Hebamme) who will guide you through the ups and downs of pregnancy, childbirth, and the postpartum period.

 The possible tasks of a midwife are:

 - teaching childbirth classes as well as gymnastics classes for postpartum recovery